kubernetes/minikube/site/content/en/docs/tutorials/amd.md

 date: 2024-10-04
 ---

+This tutorial shows how to start minikube with support for AMD GPUs.

+Support is provided by the [AMD GPU device plugin for Kubernetes](https://github.com/ROCm/k8s-device-plugin).

 ## Prerequisites

 - Linux
-- Latest AMD GPU Drivers
+- Latest AMD GPU Drivers 6.2.1 or greater
-- minikube v1.32.0-beta.0 or later (docker driver only)
+- minikube v1.34.0 or later (docker driver only)

 ## Instructions per driver